Stephen Lang: Personal life

-He has been married to Kristina Watson since 1980, and together they have four children, including New York State Inspector General Lucy Lang.
+Lang has been married to Kristina Watson since 1980, and together they have four children, including New York State Inspector General Lucy Lang.

 On May 30, 2010, Swarthmore awarded him an honorary degree in recognition of his career in theatre, television, and film.
 His youngest son, Noah, received his bachelor's degree during the same ceremony.
 He also holds an Honorary Doctorate in Humane Letters from Jacksonville University and was an artist in residence at Northeastern University in 2011.

 In the fall of 2015, Lang served as a Jury Member for the Woodstock Film Festival.

+In 2018, Lang received the Empire State Archives and History Award from New York State Archives Partnership Trust.
+The annual award "acknowledges the outstanding contributions by a national figure to advance the understanding and uses of history in society."